semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 <dl>
     <dt>Rule recommendation</dt>
     <dd>Select this toggle to receive rule recommendations in the Rule Board based on the framework and language of the repository.
-Rule recommendations are only suggestions and will not be included in a scan unless you add the recommendation into a rule board.</dd>
+Rule recommendations are only suggestions and will not be included in a scan unless you add the recommendations into a rule board.</dd>

     <dt>Autofix</dt>
     <dd>Select this toggle to enable autofix, which creates suggestions in addition to PR or MR comments.
 For example, a rule may suggest using a function such as <code>logging.debug()</code> instead of <code>print()</code>.</dd>
     <dt>Path ignores</dt>